 An important tip about signal flow: The Mixbus "bussing" structure (mix buses + master bus) is stereo-only.
-Typically a channel has one (mono) or 2 (stereo) inputs.
+Typically a channel has one (mono) or two (stereo) inputs.
 This defines the channel width through the channelstrip.
 However, it is possible to change the channel width via plugins.
 For example you can have a mono-input, stereo-output effect (such as a chorus or autopanner effect).
 The last redirect (plugin) in the post-fader redirect box will define the signal width just before it goes into the panning/bussing section.
 If the last plugin has a single (mono) output channel, then the mono panner will be used.
-If the last plugin has 2 (stereo) output channels, then the stereo "balance" panner will be used.
-If the last plugin has 3 or more channels, then the stereo "balance" panner will be used and the remaining channels will be ignored by Mixbus.
+If the last plugin has 2 (stereo) output channels, then the stereo "balance" panner will be used and the remaining channels will be ignored by Mixbus.